syntithenai/hermod/README.md

 This repository provides a framework for building voice based applications.

 It can be used to build standalone alexa like devices that do not need the Internet.
 It can also be used to build web services that use a suite of machine learning technologies to integrate speech recognition into web pages.

-!!
-This repository has recently been ported from nodejs to python.
+> **This repository has recently been ported from nodejs to python.**
-In particular on ARM, in my experience, stable packages for speech recognition were more difficult to achieve with nodejs than python.
+> In particular on ARM, in my experience, stable packages for speech recognition were more difficult to achieve with nodejs than python.
-Additionally [RASA](http://rasa.com) written in python is a core part of the suite so the portage unifies the development environment for the server side.
+> Additionally [RASA](http://rasa.com) written in python is a core part of the suite so the portage unifies the development environment for the server side.

-!!
-At this time i haven't been able to install RASA on ARM (although I have in the past) due to missing libraries.

-Access the historic nodejs version remains available via the [nodejs branch](https://github.com/syntithenai/hermod/tree/nodejs)
+> Access the historic nodejs version remains available via the [nodejs branch](https://github.com/syntithenai/hermod/tree/nodejs)

 The software is provided as a suite of microservices that collaborate using a shared MQTT server.
 Services include
 - audio capture and playback services for local hardware
-- audio to text - automated speech recognition(ASR)
+- audio to text - automated speech recognition(ASR)  using streaming for fastest transcriptions
 - hotword optimised audio to text
 - text to speech (TTS)
 - RASA based Natural Language Understanding (NLU) to determine intents and slots from text
 - RASA routing using machine learning of stories to translate a history of intents and slots into a choice about the next action.

-A detailed description of the messaging protocol between the services is provided HERE

-The software also provides a vanilla javascript library and example for integrating a hotword and visual microphone into a web page.
+The software also provides a vanilla javascript library and example for integrating a hotword and visual microphone into a web page as a client of the suite.

-The server software is built to allow many concurrent users.
-Local deepspeech ASR and RASA are processor and memory intensive.
+The server software is built to allow many concurrent users however local deepspeech ASR and RASA are processor and memory intensive.
 A pi4 can transcribe with deepspeech streaming returning results within a couple of seconds for a single user.
 Google online ASR is close to instant.

-Services can be distributed across hardware.

 The hermod services run in a single threaded asyncio loop to allow for scalability however each active google ASR stream starts a new multiprocessing thread (because the Google ASR python library doesn't play well with asyncio).

-!!!
-Compatibility

-The software has been developed on Linux Desktop and relies on pyaudio and (optionally) pulseaudio for local microphone capture and playback.
-Cross platform audio on python is challenging.
-In particular streaming with asyncio.
-Implementation on Windows or OSX would require the use of an alternate python sound library that works for those platforms.
-I am unclear about OS portability of other key libraries including deepspeech, picovoice and rasa.

-For strictly web based services, audio is handled by the browser so no problems with audio.

-The TTS service uses a Linux binary pico2wav to generate audio from text.
-An alternative would need to be found on other platforms.
+Services can be distributed across hardware connected by a shared MQTT server.

-!!!
-Quickstart
+## Quickstart

 The suite provides a Dockerfile to build an image with all os and python dependancies.
 The resulting image is available on docker hub as syntithenai/hermod-python.